 If you have any questions about your ID please contact our Admissions Team via email to [email protected] prior to your online interview.

-The programme you have applied for is regulated by the Health and Care Professions Council (HCPC).
-The HCPC set out clear standards of proficiency for those wishing to complete a programme leading to application to join the Register.
-For further information on the HCPC, please go to: www.hcpc-uk.org
+The programme you have applied for is regulated by the Nursing and Midwifery Council (NMC).
+The NMC sets out clear standards of proficiency for those wishing to complete a programme leading to application to join the Register.
+For further information on the NMC, go to www.nmc-uk.org.

 The individual online interview will assess your:

 - personal, intellectual and presentational qualities suitable for the profession you have applied for